CartoDB/academy/_app/_tutorials/counting_points_polygons.md

 redirect_from: https://carto.com/docs/tutorials/counting_points.html
 ---

-# Counting Points with Polygons
+# Counting Points in Polygons

-This tutorial describes how to count the number of points that intersect with each polygon.
+This tutorial describes how to count the number of points that intersect in a polygon.
 Suppose you have a map of European countries and populated places.
 One map layer contains polygon geometries (European countries) and one layer contains polygon geometries (populated places).

-If you were applying code, you would create a new column in your European country dataset (polygon) and apply a SQL query to store and visualize the number of populated places (points) in each European country.
-With the Builder, this is easily applied by adding the _Intersect second layer_ analysis option and by including the results as a widget on your map.
+If you were applying SQL code, you would create a new column in your European country dataset (polygon) and apply a SQL query to store and visualize the number of populated places (points) in each European country.
+With the Builder, this is easily applied by adding the _Intersect second layer_ analysis option.

+This tutorial guides you through the process of:

+- Creating a map with two layers, by connecting a point and polygon dataset from the CARTO Data Library
+- Applying the _Intersect second layer_ analysis option to count all the points in a polygon, and style the analyzed results by value
+- Including a _Formula_ widget to display the number of points in the polygon directly on your map

 ## Create a Multi-Layer Map with Two Geometries